 Tamlyn completed her Occupational Therapy degree in 2008 at the University of Cape Town.
 After having completed her community service in rural Kwa-Zulu Natal, she spent some time overseas working with children from previously disadvantaged backgrounds.
 Since then, she has had the privilege of pursuing her interest and passion working with children in various settings including a well-established school-based practice and paediatric private practice.

 Tamlyn is a qualified Sensory Integration Therapist (SAISI) and has a special interest in working with children experiencing Sensory Processing Disorders, Developmental Delay and Postural Control difficulties.

-Christopher Rorke B.Speech-Language and Hearing Therapy (SU)
+Speech and Language Therapist B.Speech-Language and Hearing (SU)

 Christopher completed his community service year at Khayelitsha District Hospital.
-Thereafter he transferred to a permanent post as the only Speech Therapist, servicing the Khayelitsha & Eastern Substructure community health clinics within the metro district health system in Cape Town.
-His special interest is working with families on Early Childhood Intervention and has experience in assessing and managing young children with communication and/or feeding disorders.
-As a new Dad he has a passion for working with infants and young children and has a deeper empathy for all parents.
+Thereafter he transferred to a permanent post as the Speech Therapist, servicing the Khayelitsha & Eastern Substructure community health clinics within the metro district health system in Cape Town.
+His special interests are working with families on Early Childhood Intervention and with preschoolers and Early Literacy.
+He has experience in assessing and managing young children with a range of communication and/or feeding disorders.
+As a father to a headstrong toddler he enjoys working with infants and young children.

 Christopher previously trained as a professional singer and has a passion for working with voice pathology both in children and adults.
 (Member of South African Laryngology Association).
 His special interests within the adult population include working with clients and family post stroke incident, dysphagia (swallowing disorders, VitalStim® trained) and dysfluency (stuttering).

 Speech and Language Therapist B.Speech-Language and Hearing Therapy (SU)